-But, According to attorney Diana Weiss Aizman “Because Josh intentionally destroyed the file with intent that the crime report not be produced to the police, he could be charged with the offense.”
+According to attorney Diana Weiss Aizman “Because owners of the company intentionally destroyed the copies with intent that the record not be obtained by the police, they could be charged with violating Penal Code 135”

 Because one of the elements is that you knowingly destroy/conceal evidence during a trial or investigation, if it can be shown that you mistakenly believed that the evidence you were destroying or concealing was not related to any proceeding, it can be a viable defense to this charge.

-Penalties for California penal code 135 include the following:
+Penalties for California Penal Code 135 PC include the following:

 |Misdemeanor||Maximum 6 Months County jail||Max $1,000 Fine|